 Dismissed a pleading.

-The State had filed establishment pleadings and later dismissed the action because the putative father was excluded through genetic testing or there is a pending divorce.
+The State had filed establishment pleadings and later dismissed the action because the alleged father was excluded through genetic testing or there is a pending private action in District Court (e.g. divorce, paternity/establishment etc).

-Referred the CP for non-cooperation to IV-A and the CP’s cooperation is essential for the State to take the next step in establishing a current support order.
+The State referred the CP for non-cooperation to IV-A. The CP’s cooperation is essential to take the next step in establishing an order.

 Filed a motion to intervene on behalf of the State.

-The State filed a motion to intervene on behalf of the State for reimbursement of TANF (usually in divorce proceedings).
+The State filed a motion to intervene on behalf of the State for reimbursement of TANF and/or medical support (usually in divorce proceedings).

-Referred the case to the NCP’s residential State (UIFSA).
+Referred case to the NCP’s residential State (UIFSA).

-The State located the NCP in another State and after long arm failed, sent a UIFSA packet to the other State.
+The State located the NCP in another State, sent a UIFSA packet to the other State.

 Took all appropriate action to establish an Order.

-The case does not fall into one of the categories above, but the State had taken all the proper steps to establish a current support order.
+The case does not fall into one of the categories above, but the State has taken all the proper steps to establish a current support order.

 No locate activity.